rackerlabs/technical-blog/_posts/2019-05-29-Migrate-AWS-DNS-records-by-using-cli53.md

 ##### Apple Mac

-To install cli53 on an Apple&reg; Mac, run the following command:
+To install cli53 on an Apple&reg; Mac&reg;, run the following command:

     $ brew install cli53